 You must submit a brief biography with the list of the music you’ll perform.
 Copies of your scores may be brought on the day.
 The non-refundable Application fee is £10 and should be submitted with your application form.

-All winners and runners up must agree to participate in a public concert organised by Chester Music Society.
+All winners and runners up must agree to participate in a public concert at St Mary’s Creative Space on 21 March 2027 organised by the Society.

 The competition is open to the public (Admission £5).
 Admission for the Winners’ concert is £10.
 Under 18s free.